janosmiko/janosmiko.github.io/content/homepage/experiences.md

       - I am responsible for the management of the DevOps team.
       - I build and maintain the whole IT development and production infrastructure including CI/CD pipelines, backup, monitoring, scaling, etc.
+      - I am working on the development of a Cloud Native application written in Go.
+      - I regularly hold coding lectures and knowledge sharing sessions.
-      - I am an outsourced consultant for external partners, I do cloud architecture-, and cost optimization, security guidance.
+      - I am an outsourced consultant for external partners.
+I do cloud architecture optimization, cost optimization, and security guidance.

   - title: Lead Systems Engineer
     organization:
       name: AionHill